tmbrwd/bloggray/README.md

 Here's what you have to do to make my little blog working properly :)

+features:

+-You can upload image/gifs into the database
+-You can register an user
+-Log in with a user
+-See an uploaded posts in style
+-Edit an user
+-Delete an user
+-Edit/Delete a post

 First, you need to download node.js on your computer

 2. you need to download node modules by using : "npm install"